ashvardanian/SimSIMD/README.md

 ### Int8 & Int4: Integer Types

 Both signed and unsigned 8-bit and 4-bit integers are supported with __Int32 accumulation__ to prevent overflow.
-The most sophisticated optimization is the __VNNI algebraic transform__: on Ice Lake+ with AVX-512 VNNI, the native __DPBUSD__ instruction is asymmetric (unsigned × signed → signed), yet NumKong exploits it for both Int8×Int8 and UInt8×UInt8.
+A notable optimization is the __VNNI algebraic transform__: on Ice Lake+ with AVX-512 VNNI, the native __DPBUSD__ instruction is asymmetric (unsigned × signed → signed), but NumKong uses it for both Int8×Int8 and UInt8×UInt8.
 For __signed Int8×Int8__, we convert the signed operand to unsigned via XOR with `0x80`, compute `DPBUSD(a⊕0x80, b) = (a+128)×b`, then subtract a correction term `128×sum(b)` to recover the true result.
 For __unsigned UInt8×UInt8__, we XOR the second operand to make it signed, compute `DPBUSD(a, b⊕0x80) = a×(b-128)`, then add correction `128×sum(a)` via the fast SAD instruction.